open-AIMS/ereefs-pojo/README.md

 </p>

-A shared library for accessing core eReefs POJOs (plan old Java objects) from a repository.
+A shared library for accessing core eReefs POJOs (plain old Java objects) from a repository.
 A POJO is an `Entity` (also referred to as a _Data Object_) within the system which captures the values of a domain-specific object.
 This library provides both file-based (for development and testing) and MongoDB-based (for Production and Test) implementations.